 While there has been only one confirmed positive to date, the Wildlife Commission continues to receive results from this year’s testing.
 At this time, the agency has received results from 60% (4,287) of all samples submitted, and 76% (626) of results from a four-county focal area (Alleghany, Surry, Stokes, and Rockingham) that was initiated because of the 2021 Virginia CWD-positive deer.

-Now that a positive detection has been verified, agency staff will continue to follow the CWD Response Plan in collaboration with the NC Department of Agriculture & Consumer Science, and will continue to share the agency’s next steps with the public through multiple communication channels.
+Now that a positive detection has been verified, agency staff will continue to follow the CWD Response Plan in collaboration with the NC Department of Agriculture & Consumer Services, and will continue to share the agency’s next steps with the public through multiple communication channels.
 An out-of-cycle meeting with Commissioners will be held on April 7, and public meetings in the impacted area will be announced as they are scheduled.

 “Although the detection of CWD is bad news, we have been preparing for this possibility for decades.
 Our long-term goal is to protect our deer herd and our deer hunting culture.
 Achieving that goal means we must work with our constituents to implement our response plan and refine our long-term management strategy,” said Howard.
 “We’ve been in contact with wildlife professionals in other states that are already CWD-positive to learn from their experiences.
 Adapting to CWD is going to be a challenge for everyone, but I’m confident that our staff and North Carolina deer hunters can do it.”

 Continued testing is imperative because it’s nearly impossible to tell if a deer has CWD by observation.
 Signs of illness may not be apparent for 16 months or more after infection.
 The slow incubation period, ease of transmission, and the fact that there is no vaccine, treatment or cure make CWD a looming threat to the state’s white-tailed deer population and deer hunting traditions.
 Given enough time, the disease is always fatal.